ox-harris/ox-harris/README.md

 - **[Observer API](https://github.com/webqit/observer)**: The JavaScript object observability API.
 - *and [much more](https://github.com/webqit)*.

 > It's wild that *it works*!
-(Considering the complexity around these subjects.)
+(Considering the complexity around these subjects.)<br />

-> Want to be an early contributor?
-PRs and Issues are welcome!
+> Be an early contributor: PRs and Issues are welcome!
 Also, every star 🌟 counts!

 <details>
 <summary>...meet me here</summary>